Guide to Living 2015-2016!

 - Students with 60 or more credits will be eligible for preferred housing

-- All students receive 1 priority point per semester of full time enrollment no matter what college/university was attended.
+- All students receive 1 priority point per full-time semester of college/university attended after completing their high school diploma

 - There is a 6 priority point cap per student (6 semesters = 6 priority points)